Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/using-apps.md

 ![](../../img/id-species-selector.svg)

 Use the Species selector to choose a species genome of interest.
-You must select a species genome to use the other apps.
+You must select a species genome to use the Ensembl other apps ie Genome browser and Entity viewer.

 ![](../../img/id-genome-browser.svg)